Diets

 1. Fruit and vegetables: These are packed with vitamins and minerals, and they’ll help keep you feeling full.

-2. Protein: Protein will help keep your energy levels up and help your body repair itself.
-Good sources of protein include meat, fish, eggs, and dairy.
+2. Protein: Protein will help you maintain your energy levels and heal your body.
+Meat, fish, eggs, and dairy products are good sources of protein.

-3. Complex carbohydrates: Complex carbs like whole grains will give you sustained energy throughout the day.
+3. Complex carbohydrates: Whole grains and other complex carbohydrates will provide you with steady energy throughout the day.

 4. Healthy fats: Healthy fats like olive oil or avocados will help you stay satiated and can actually help improve your metabolism.